mlcommons/ck/docs/artifact-evaluation/submission.md

- If you have questions or suggestions, do not hesitate to get in touch with the the AE chairs or the community using the [Artifact Evaluation google group](https://groups.google.com/forum/#!forum/artifact-evaluation) or weekly conf-calls of the [open MLCommons taskforce on education and reproducibility](https://github.com/mlcommons/ck/blob/master/docs/taskforce.md).
+ If you have questions or suggestions, do not hesitate to get in touch with the the AE chairs or the community using the [Artifact Evaluation google group](https://groups.google.com/forum/#!forum/artifact-evaluation) or weekly conf-calls of the [open MLCommons taskforce on automation and reproducibility](https://github.com/mlcommons/ck/blob/master/docs/taskforce.md).

 ## Preparing your camera-ready paper